edmondsaykali/project3/README.md

 Technical Support:
 --
-1. Fork this repository to your local
+1. Fork this repository to your local one
 2. Follow the installation instructions in [INSTALL.md](https://github.com/projectforyou/project1/blob/main/INSTALL.md)
 3. Open the Jupyter notebook (assesment_notebook.ipynb) using the link similar to the one highlighted in the picture - [jupyter-notebook](https://github.com/projectforyou/project1/blob/main/docker-compose.png)
 4. Run the cells as per the documentations provided.